 - 1. Eligibility check.
-Applications received are checked for compliance with the following basic eligibility requirements, namely: - (a) Alignment with the country priority areas defined in the country call for proposals, - (b) Main applicant CSO has legal status in any of GPSA's eligible ("opted-in") countries (see also CSOs Eligibility Requirements); and - (c) Main applicant CSO has provided verifiable information of its experience on social accountability in the past 3-5 years, and has provided 3 references that can attest to the organization's institutional record and implementation capacity. - 2.
+Applications received are checked for compliance with the following basic eligibility requirements, namely: - (a) Alignment of proposal's objective with the country priority areas defined in the country call for proposals, - (b) Main applicant CSO has legal status in the country (included in the 4th Call list of countries) where the proposal will be implemented (see also CSOs Eligibility Requirements); and - (c) Main applicant CSO has provided verifiable information of its experience on collaborative social accountability in the past 3-5 years, and has provided 3 references that can attest to the organization's institutional record and implementation capacity. - 2.
 Technical quality review.
-Applications are reviewed by a global Roster of Experts (RoE) to assess their technical quality following the selection criteria specified in the previous section.
+Applications are reviewed by a Roster of Experts (RoE) to assess their technical quality following the selection criteria specified in the previous section.
 The RoE list (including qualifications and expertise areas) will be published by the Secretariat in the GPSA website.
-The role of the experts will be to provide advice on the technical quality and soundness of proposals; for this, individual reviewers will use an evaluation matrix, including a standardized point scale, which will assist the Secretariat in ranking the proposals and to inform the final selection of proposals to be recommended before the GPSA Steering Committee.

-- 3. Steering Committee pre-selection.
+The role of the experts is to provide advice on the technical quality and soundness of proposals; for this, individual reviewers will use an evaluation matrix, including a standardized point scale, which will assist the Secretariat in ranking the proposals and to inform the final selection of proposals to be recommended before the GPSA Steering Committee. - 3.
+Steering Committee pre-selection.
 The Steering Committee considers the list of proposals recommended by the Secretariat, and approves them.
 The GPSA Secretariat publishes the list of pre-selected proposals online. - 4.
 Commenting and due diligence.
 Pre-selected proposals are sent to the governments of participating countries for a 10-day comments period, after which they are published online for a 5-day period for public comments.
 In parallel, proposals undergo a full due diligence assessment (further explained in Section D, paragraph 5). - 5.
 Project package.
 The GPSA Secretariat considers any comments received, including the results of the due diligence assessments, and addresses these with potential grantees.
 The Secretariat prepares a "project package" for each approved grant proposal following internal World Bank project processing requirements. - 6.
 Signing of Grant Agreements.
 World Bank Country Directors and grant winners sign Legal Grant Agreements. - 7.
 Publication of grant winners.
 The GPSA Secretariat posts list of grants' winners along with approved proposals in the GPSA website